Bengee07/Module-2.6/assignment.md

 - A report summarizing your experience with IAM.

-Individual Assignment

-- Create a new role on AWS Console
-- Create a new group role on AWS Console

 ### Submission

 - Submit the URL of the GitHub Repository that contains your work to NTU black board.